elliott-richards/flower-image-classifier/README.md

 # Requirements
 Both files rely on Pytorch in order to run
+For training the network, the directory should be structured:
+`folder/labels/images`

 # How To Run
 The application runs from the command line, examples of how to run each file can be found below